Home Page

 The actor George Clooney said recently in an interview for BBC, that he is a man who is constantly, "fortunately and unfortunately," in front of the camera.
 So he decided to go to the "darkest places" in the earth (an echo of Conrad's journey to the "heart of darkness" or Africa) to make them visible.
 Clooney is popular with his advocacy for resolution of the Darfur conflict and his humanitarian work.
 It is right and our duty, I think, to bring camera in dark places.
 It won't be a "colonial reflex," as Sontag calls the inclination of showing human suffering in exotic places far from the civilized world.
 It would not be if we show also the "unpatriotic" images of pain in the dark places of our own society.
 The pain of others must be exposed and made felt for all who are in "safe."

 The image of suffering, photography or movie, is a memory that speaks directly, and it speaks in one language to all generations.
 The danger of exhaustion from the overflow of images of victims of violence is always present, it cannot be evaded in modern world and it should not be treated with artificial measures of media control.
 Like engagement, exhaustion cannot be a permanent human state.
-More important, despite the risks involved, our duty is not to close eyes in front of other's people pain.
+More importantly, despite the risks involved, our duty is not to close eyes for the pain of others.
 This is, I think, Sontag's conclusion and this is my own, too.

 -- T.S.Tsonchev